Concept

 FIRE variants: Lean, Fat, Coast, and Barista

-Different FIRE flavors fit different lifestyles — pick the target that matches yours.
+Different flavors fit different lifestyles — pick the target that matches yours.

 Lean FIRE